-Now every student receives a school email lastname@bisla.sk, which is automatically set up to forward all emails to personal email accounts.
+Every student receives a school email lastname@bisla.sk, which is the primary mode of communication of BISLA with you.
 Passwords to the account are shared with students during Orientation Week.
-Students are expected to regularly check their email (webmail.bisla.sk) and answer them.
+Students are expected to regularly check their emails and answer them.
+Emails are set up on a Google platform-that means you can access your mailbox by logging into Google account with your BISLA credentials.